sandflysecurity/sandfly-processdecloak/README.md

 ## Agentless Linux Security

 Sandfly Security produces an agentless endpoint detection and incident response platform (EDR) for Linux.
-Automated entropy checks are just one of thousands of things we search for to find intruders without loading any software on your Linux endpoints.
+Automated hidden process checks are just one of thousands of things we search for to find intruders without loading any software on your Linux endpoints.

 Get a free license and learn more below: